1098-T Tax Statements

 Yes, a 1098-T can be issued to you.
 However, it is not done automatically like U.S. citizens.
 To request a 1098-T, please email email@example.com.
 You MUST have a Social Security Number (SSN) or Tax Identification Number (TIN) in order to receive a 1098-T.

 How do I use this information when I do my taxes?

 Southern Adventist University cannot offer tax advice.
 Please consult with a Certified Public Accountant or qualified tax professional for any tax questions or advice.

 For questions regarding the content of the 1098-T statements, please refer to the FAQs list above.
-If you need further assistance, you may contact our specialist: Matt Barclay at email@example.com.
+If you need further assistance, you may contact our team at firstname.lastname@example.org.